yegor256/blog/_posts/2023/oct/2023-10-11-method-of-research.md

 The goal of this study is to understand whether cats love fruits.
 This leads to the following research questions:
-  RQ1: How is the color of a cat's fur related to the cat's passion for fruits?
+  RQ1: What is a correlation between the color of a cat's fur and its passion for fruits?
   RQ2: Which fruits are preferred by cats: bananas, apples, or marakujas?